fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The KMF **MUST** be prepared to establish one or more tunnels (DTLS associations) with the MDD for the purpose of relaying DTLS messages between an endpoint and the KMF.
-The KMF does not initiate a tunnel.
-Rather, the KMF acts as a server and the MDD acts as a client to establish a tunnel.
+The KMF acts as a server and the MDD acts as a client to establish a tunnel.

 When the MDD relays a DTLS message from an endpoint via a tunnel, the MDD will include an association identifier that is unique per endpoint-originated DTLS association relayed via that tunnel.
 The association identifier remains constant for the life of the DTLS association.
-Since the same association identifier value might be used on different tunnels between the MDD and KMF, the KMF identifies each distinct endpoint-originated DTLS association by the association identifier and the tunnel over which the DTLS association was established.
+The KMF identifies each distinct endpoint-originated DTLS association by the association identifier and the tunnel over which the DTLS association was established.
 The KMF **MUST** use the same association identifier in